PowerShell/ProjectMercury/docs/cmdlets/Invoke-Aish.md

 ## PARAMETERS

 ### -Agent

-Which agent to use in the AISH window open.
-If not specified it will use the currently selected agent.
+Specifies the agent to use in the current AISH session.
+If not specified, AISH uses the currently selected agent.

 ```yaml
 Type: System.String